kevinlin311tw/Caffe-DeepBinaryCode/README.md

 ## Retrieval evaluation on CIFAR10

-Launch matalb and run `run_cifar10.m` to perform the evaluation of `precision at k` and `mean average precision at k`.
-We set `k=1000` in the experiments.
+Launch matalb and run `run_cifar10.m` to perform the evaluation of `precision at k` and `mean average precision (mAP) at k`.
+In this CIFAR10 experiment, we employ all the test images (`10,000` images) as the query set, and we select all the training images (`50,000` images) to form the database.
+We computed mAP based on the entire retrieval list, thus we set `k = 50,000` in this experiment.
 The bit length of binary codes is `48`.
 This process takes around 12 minutes.

     >> run_cifar10

 Then, you will get the `mAP` result as follows.

-    >> MAP = 0.897165
+    >> MAP = 0.913361

 Moreover, simply run the following commands to generate the `precision at k` curves: